saahilk1511/Tensorflow-Installation-using-Homebrew-on-Apple-Silicon/README.md

 ## 2. Uninstall miniforge
 Remove all traces of miniforge from your system, including configuration files and directories.

+1).
 Any modifications to your shell rc files that were made by Miniforge.
 Use this first command to see what rc files will be updated
 ```
 conda init --reverse --dry-run
 ```

-Use this next command to take action on the rc files listed above
+Use this next command to take action on the rc files listed above.
+Temporarily IGNORE the shell message.
+For changes to take effect, close and re-open your current shell, and CLOSE THE SHELL ONLY AFTER the 3rd step below is completed.
 ```
 conda init --reverse
 ```

-Temporarily IGNORE the shell message.
-For changes to take effect, close and re-open your current shell, and CLOSE THE SHELL ONLY AFTER the 3rd step below is completed.
+2).
 Remove the folder and all subfolders where the base environment for Miniforge was installed
 ```
 CONDA_BASE_ENVIRONMENT=$(conda info --base)
 echo The next command will delete all files in ${CONDA_BASE_ENVIRONMENT}